ibm-cloud-docs/Cloudant/api/database.md

 {{site.data.keyword.cloudantfull}} databases contain JSON objects.
 These JSON objects are called [documents](/docs/services/Cloudant?topic=cloudant-documents#documents).
+{: shortdesc}

 All documents must be contained in a database.
-{: shortdesc}
+Also, learn more about [partitioned databases](/docs/services/Cloudant?topic=cloudant-databases#partitioned-databases-database).

 The [Grouping related documents together in {{site.data.keyword.cloudant_short_notm}}](/docs/services/Cloudant?topic=cloudant-grouping-related-documents-together-in-ibm-cloudant#grouping-related-documents-together-in-ibm-cloudant) guide provides an example of how documents for an e-commerce application might be used within an {{site.data.keyword.cloudant_short_notm}} database.